 Probably one of the most difficult sounds to master is the bell because it's such a noticeable feature, and no matter what, chances are they all had their own unique tone to them.
-We have provided slightly different bell sounds so that you can add a little variety to your huge fleet of GMD-1s.
-You DO have a huge fleet of GMDD GMD-1s, don't you?
-You can choose between bells by changing CV164 to a number between 0 and 3 (the default is 3).
+We have provided slightly different bell sounds so that you can add a little variety to your huge fleet of C30-7s.
+You DO have a huge fleet of GE C30-7s, don't you?
+You can choose between bells by changing CV164 to a number between 0 and 3.